SpencerTSmith/HTTP-Benchmarker/README.md

 # Overview
 Simple little http benchmarker, no libraries just sockets and pthreads.
-Soon will switch over to asynchronous socket solution in combination with threads.
-Obviously only for linux.
+Soon will switch over to asynchronous sockets in combination with threads.
+Only for linux.

 ## Usage
-Set up by default for class project, no args
+Set up by default for class project default port on local machine, no args gives default of 1000 requests divided amongst 4 workers

 - -n {number of requests to send}
 - -j {number of threads to spawn} will distribute requests evenly between them
 - -r {custom http request} coming soon
 - -s {server to benchmark of the form [ip:port]} coming soon

+## Output

+Will return some stats, such as:

+- Total time for batch per worker
+- Avg latency per request per worker
+- Throughput per worker